anshulgoel27/WinValgrind/src/Parasite/ReadMe.txt

 parasite.h
     This is the main header file for the DLL.
-It declares the CparasiteApp class.
+It declares the CParasiteApp class.

 parasite.cpp
     This is the main DLL source file.
-It contains the class CparasiteApp.
+It contains the class CParasiteApp.

 parasite.rc
     This is a listing of all of the Microsoft Windows resources that the